User Manual – Durst

 1. Navigate to the desired Article or Print Item and select a Spot Color.

-Figure 58: The Create Spot Color Definition dialog with the Fixed Output Values
+Figure 58: The dialog Create Spot Color Definition with the Fixed Output Values

 1. The Spot Color Report displays the Fixed Color Value [126] for the respective Spot Color.